SAP/cloud-identity-developer-guide/docs/Authorization/Logging.md

 When the application is running in a cloud environment, you can enable debug logging by setting the corresponding environment variables in the application's cloud environment configuration.

 ::: tip SAP BTP Cloud Foundry
-In the SAP BTP Cloud Foundry environment, you can manage [user-provided variables](https://help.sap.com/docs/btp/sap-business-technology-platform/manage-environment-variables#loio9984a29f721e4981ad6a0b0b0cb6b868__section_wgl_w3f_32c) and restart the application to enable debug logging.
+In the Cloud Foundry environment of SAP BTP, you can manage [user-provided variables](https://help.sap.com/docs/btp/sap-business-technology-platform/manage-environment-variables#loio9984a29f721e4981ad6a0b0b0cb6b868__section_wgl_w3f_32c) and restart the application to enable debug logging.
 :::

 ## Audit Logging